Tornadoes of 1946: March 22

-March 27

-A -wide F2 tornado struck just east of Houston, Florida, where it destroyed barns and unroofed a school.

 April

 April 5

 An F2 tornado occurred near the city of Ottawa in Kansas, which destroyed a large barn and a smaller barn on two separate farms, along a path of 6 mi.

-April 15

-Two tornadoes struck in and around the city of Euless in Texas.
-This tornado did not receive an estimated rating on the Fujita scale from Thomas P. Grazulis, meaning it was believed to have been F0 or F1 intensity.

 April 21

 A tornado struck the city of Timber Lake in South Dakota, causing $150,000 (1946 USD) in property damage along a path of 6 mi.
 This tornado did not receive an estimated rating on the Fujita scale from Thomas P. Grazulis, meaning it was believed to have been F0 or F1 intensity.
+In 1946 the U.S. Weather Bureau published a paper stating the tornado’s width to be 4 mi, which would make this the widest tornado ever documented.

 May

 There were 35 tornadoes confirmed in the United States in the month of May.
 This was above the 1916–1945 average for the month of May.

 May 10

 An F2 tornado injured two people and destroyed two homes northwest of Queen City, Texas.
 Later in the day, an F3 tornado curved around Eufaula, Oklahoma, where it killed one person, injured five others and damaged or destroyed 18 homes.